estudioChispa/100-days-of-code/r1-log.md

 ## Log

+### R1D45
+iOS and Swift.
+Reviewing some Core Data stuff.

 ### R1D44
 iOS and Swift.
 Finally got the date that the "to do list" item was added to show up as the section header.
 Don't know why I struggled so much getting the Date formatted as text.
 The final bit of code is so simple.